 First opened in 1764, the hotel’s understated luxury perfectly complements the lush, green naturalness of its Sintra surroundings.
 It doesn’t pretend to have the landmark grandeur of some of the region’s more illustrious five-star addresses, but its central location is as good as it gets just a few short strides from Sintra’s main square where the magnificent National Palace lies.

 Lawrence’s has just sixteen bedrooms, five of them suites, operating under a five-star classification.
 The name derives from the Lawrence family who first opened it well over 250 years ago and still reside in the Sintra area.
-Lovingly restored by a Dutch husband and wife team in the 1990s, its current owner, Imostrong SA, is striving to retain the hotel’s timeless British-style elegance by only changing things when absolutely necessary.
+Lovingly restored and brought back to its former glory by a Dutch husband-and-wife team in the 1990s, its current owners are striving to retain the hotel’s timeless British-style elegance by only changing things when absolutely necessary.

 Afternoon tea continues to be served on the terrace, or beside a blazing fireplace in winter, and the hotel’s restaurant still ranks very high on Sintra’s list of top eateries.
 There’s even talk of a Michelin star somewhere down the line.